 ARRIVING AT THE RANGE:

-- Members swipe membership card at the gate then proceed downrange
+- Members must swipe membership card at the gate before proceeding downrange.

 - Shooting is permitted